1. Output information

 The main strengths of the PPIs include:

-- the PPIs have a wide coverage of manufactured goods used in the UK market; PPI covers the prices of products from section A to section E36 within the CPA
+• the PPIs have a wide coverage of manufactured goods used in the UK market; PPI covers the prices of products from CPA divisions A01 to E36

-- the indices are internationally comparable with any country using the CPA or Central Product Classification (CPC) sytems
+• the indices are internationally comparable with any country using the CPA or Central Product Classification (CPC) system

-- the indices provide timely monthly measures of inflation in the production sector; these can give early indications of inflation trends that can impact consumers
+• the indices provide timely monthly measures of inflation in the manufacturing sector; these can give early indications of inflation trends that can impact consumers

 The main limitations of the PPI include: